GSS-Cogs/csvw-example/README.md

 dcat:landingPage
 ```

+---
+- TODO : show some RDF as well
+---

 *By now, I suspect you'll recognise our old friend the prefix appearing again.*

 One of the advantages of linked data is that it's almost infinitely extendable (you want to describe further aspects of something? add more triples).
 So in the case of linked data cubes, our current best practice is to create supplementary metadata fields of the sort listed above as a `.trig` file (a trig file is just a simple text file for representing graph/rdf data, see [https://en.wikipedia.org/wiki/TriG_(syntax)](https://en.wikipedia.org/wiki/TriG_(syntax)) for additional details).